cvillanue/cubeBot/README_cubebot.md

-# 🧠 cubeBot — ROS 2 + Gazebo Classic
+# cubeBot — ROS 2 + Gazebo Classic

-A tiny **cubeBot** 🤖 built for ROS 2 (Humble / Jazzy) with a differential-drive base and a 2D LiDAR — perfect for reinforcement-learning experiments and robotics demos.
+A tiny **cubeBot** 🤖 built for ROS 2 (Humble / Jazzy) with a differential-drive base and a 2D LiDAR - hoping to make this work well for reinforcement-learning experiments and robotics demos.
+If there's anything wonky please let me know ...it took me over a month to get this to work, im tired lol

 It includes:
-- 🧩 Gazebo Classic world & spawn launch
+- Gazebo Classic world & spawn launch
 - `/cmd_vel` → differential-drive control plugin
 - `/scan` from simulated LiDAR (`sensor_msgs/LaserScan`)
 - Basic obstacle-avoidance node